sarahfoi/lawnguru-challenge/README.md

 Challenge for LawnGuru Fullstack (MERN) Developer

 To start the app:
-\nRun npm install and npm start at backend folder.
+- Run npm install and npm start at backend folder.
-\nRun npm install and npm start at frontend folder.
+- Run npm install and npm start at frontend folder.